Wolfgang Schleidt: Career

-Konrad Lorenz became Scheidt's most influential mentor.
+Konrad Lorenz became Schleidt's most influential mentor.
 In 1950, when Lorenz became the director of his own research facility of the Max-Planck Gesellschaft in Buldern (Westphalia, Germany), he asked Schleidt to become his lead assistant.
 Schleidt served as the supervisor of construction for the newly founded Max-Planck-Institute for Behavioral Physiology in Bavaria and is credited with naming the surrounding area "Seewiesen".
 Schleidt, along with his wife Margret and daughter Christiane, and a flock of 400 wild geese became Seewiesen's first residents.
 During his tenure at Seewiesen, he started his critical review of the basic concepts of ethology, the study of animal behavior.
 Schleidt was a loyal friend of Konrad Lorenz and after his death defended against attacks regarding his political past.

 In the following ten years, Schleidt researched which characteristics ducks, geese, and turkeys use to recognize predators, as well as the courtship movements of turkeys.
 He published quantitative studies of their innate behavior and his subsequent findings on the role of signals in maintaining social bonds received widespread acclaim.

 Schleidt moved to America in 1964 and after serving one year as a visiting research professor at Duke University (1964–65) with Peter H. Klopfer and Donald K. Adams, Schleidt became a professor of zoology at the University of Maryland (1965–85) and head of the ethology department, where he continued his research in quantitative ethology and animal communication.
 Schleidt later returned to Europe and became a director at the Institute for Comparative Behavior Research of the Austrian Academy of Sciences in 1985.
 He retired in 1992, but continued teaching at the University of Vienna until 2003.

 Schleidt's criticism of the prevailing theories on the domestication of dogs and his reference to the possibility of a co-evolution of humans and wolves found a surprisingly wide echo in 2003.

-He continues working independently and publishing writings on his farm in Moosbrunn, Lower Austria.
+He continued working independently and publishing writings on his farm in Moosbrunn, Lower Austria.

+Death

+Schleidt died on 7 June 2026, at the age of 98.